geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Yeah, but there are things in the getParameters that you don't want to capture in JIT.

 ##### **Geohot** [[00:32:08](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1928)]
 Why?
 Because if you do get parameters on args and kw-args, there's things you don't want to capture?
 Yes.
 Like what?
 Wait a second.
-I think it's one of the .
-I think it's one of the .
-I think it's one of the .
+I think it's one of the.
+I think it's one of the.
+I think it's one of the.
 First, we're not looking to objects,

 ##### **Chenyu** [[00:32:46](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1966)]
 and that's causing a few with how we used to use models.
 I can give you an example later.